 Finally these principles need to be applied and adhered to.
 They are not to be employed until business is good and then discarded.
 A commitment to quality music, an aggressive marketing plan, consistency of theme, atmosphere, food, and professional service will go far in helping guarantee profitability and success in hosting live music at your restaurant or lounge.

-No usage or reproduction of any kind is permitted without prior written consent from singer Frank Lamphere, at Pack Jazz, Frank Lamphere.com and this Rat Pack tribute artist and Dean Martin Tribute for Corporate Entertainment, Casinos, and Special Events serving: Chicago, Palm Springs, New York, San Francisco, Las Vegas, Atlantic City, Los Angeles, St Louis, Phoenix, Cincinnati, Indianapolis, Minneapolis, Des Moines, Milwaukee and cities nationwide.
+No usage or reproduction of any kind is permitted without prior written consent from singer Frank Lamphere, at Pack Jazz, Frank Lamphere.com and this Rat Pack tribute artist and Dean Martin Tribute for Corporate Entertainment, America the Beautiful Swinging, Casinos, and Special Events serving: Chicago, Palm Springs, New York, San Francisco, Las Vegas, Atlantic City, Los Angeles, St Louis, Phoenix, Cincinnati, Indianapolis, Minneapolis, Des Moines, Milwaukee and cities nationwide.
 All content and images on this website are copyrighted.
 All Rights Reserved.